Functional neurologic disorder/conversion disorder

 When to see a doctor

-Seek medical attention for signs and symptoms listed above.
+Seek medical attention for signs and symptoms that concern you or interfere with your ability to function.
 If the underlying cause is a neurological disease or another medical condition, quick diagnosis and treatment may be important.
-If the diagnosis is a functional neurologic disorder, treatment may improve the symptoms and help prevent future problems.
+If the diagnosis is functional neurologic disorder, treatment may improve the symptoms and help prevent future problems.

-The exact cause of functional neurologic disorders is unknown.
-Theories regarding what happens in the brain to result in symptoms are complex and involve multiple mechanisms that may differ, depending on the type of functional neurologic disorder.
+The exact cause of functional neurologic disorder is unknown.
+Theories regarding what happens in the brain to result in symptoms are complex and involve multiple mechanisms that may differ, depending on the type of functional neurological symptoms.

 Basically, parts of the brain that control the functioning of your muscles and senses may be involved, even though no disease or abnormality exists.

-Factors that may increase your risk of functional neurologic disorders include:
+Factors that may increase your risk of functional neurologic disorder include:

 - Having a neurological disease or disorder, such as epilepsy, migraines or a movement disorder